 We believe as leaders in the health and wellness community that we have no choice but to treat racism as a pandemic, just as we have COVID-19.
 The pandemic of racism has been around since this country’s inception and will take way more than a vaccine to fix.
 We recognize that yoga in the West has been appropriated and monetized, and we have benefited from that structure.
 We at M3 must do our part and become true antiracist allies to BIPOC and create systemic change to help push equitable opportunities and policy forward.

 We also recognize that we will not do this perfectly.
 We know that many may see ways in which we can do better, and in that we invite all forms of feedback and suggestions.
 Antiracist is not a fixed position; however, we have learned and believe that one person or entity is either acting within a racist or antiracist framework, within an exclusive binary.
 We will continue to strive within our business to be actively antiracist and, if we fall short, commit to owning up and learning from those mistakes and do better.

 What We Believe

 M3Yoga was founded with accessibility and inclusion at its core.
 We celebrate our differences and believe our lived experiences contribute to strong community culture.
 It is vital that our staff and students feel safe and included in our spaces.
 M3 benefits from including individuals with differences in age, skin tone, race, ability, ethnicity, gender identity, sexual orientation, socio-economic status, political affiliation, religion, education level, citizenship, and lived experience.
 In order to continue being an inclusive and accessible space, we commit to continued and ongoing work to celebrate our differences within our community so that all people feel welcome, safe and included in the powerful inner and outer experiences that yoga has to give us.
-We strive to be the best representation of inclusion in Athens, Georgia.
+We strive to be the best representation of inclusion in Georgia.